 There are two ways.
 The first one is to the left in the picture.
 You see the red lines.
 Those are placeholders supported in current website builders of Web Design 2.0.
 Usually, you can place elements between other elements in the Grid or into other cells.
 This is the limited positioning.

 Seriously?
 Does anyone believe that such restrictions in the current website builders allow for the creation of truly unique and modern web designs?
 The answer is the limited positioning makes it almost impossible to build websites in Web Design 3.0!

 However, there is the second way, which is to the right.
 As you see, there is an unlimited number of positions.
 You can put the text anywhere you want, not only where it is possible.
 And this is the way for new website builders of Web Design 3.0, the free positioning.

-Popular site builders claim to have free positioning, or freehand.
+Popular website builders claim to have free positioning, or freehand.
 However, their freehand elements are positioned absolutely.
 Absolutely positioned elements are not mobile-friendly, and they must be repositioned manually in each mobile view.
 In Web Design 3.0 elements are positioned relatively and mobile-friendly.

 Positioning in web design